Browns color trends 2020 in interiors and design:

 But when it comes to the colour, caramel is it to your taste?

-COLOR TREND Caramel
+BROWN COLOR TREND IN INTERIORS AND DESIGN / Caramel

 In French, caramel means “burnt sugar,” which comes from the Latin cannamellis, a combination of canna, “cane” and mel, “honey.”